The pursuit of happiness.

 Beetrip honey, is the realisation of chasing one’s dreams, in the real world.
 Choosing vision over routine.

+Phantom managed to encompass the significant details that reflect George’s ethos and mission.
+With a focus and emphasis on the fact that each jar of honey originates from controlled pollination in the dense forests of Greece, natural elements are illustrated and nestled snugly behind the typeface.
+Each respective flavour hosts a different image, whether it be a chestnut or oak leaf.
 A colour pallet inspired by nature lays the foundation for all illustrations and the post stamp, signifies the journey of the bees as well as the journey of the founder into a new way of living, upon choosing agriculture as a career.
 Additionally, the company logo is a unified complex of letters, a fluid composition, decorated with discrete folklore ornaments.
-An oak leaf, a pine cone, a flower and a chestnut is the main element in any label, beneath the lucent white title.